 Rail terminal rules

-At the pin interface, a rail pin_name may not appear on a terminal line whose Terminal_type is Pin_Rail in more than one PDN Interconnect Model in the Interconnect Model Group.
-A rail pin_name may appear on a terminal line whose Terminal_type is Pin_Rail in multiple Interconnect Models if the terminal is used as a reference node for I/O paths.
+At the pin interface, a rail pin_name may appear on a terminal line whose Terminal_type is Pin_Rail in multiple Interconnect Models.

 At the buffer interface, a rail pin_name may appear on a terminal line whose Terminal_type is Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref, Ext_ref or as a Buffer_Rail in more than one PDN Interconnect Model in the Interconnect Model Group.
-A rail pin_name may appear on a terminal line whose Terminal_type is Pullup_ref, Pulldown_ref, Power_clamp_ref, Gnd_clamp_ref, Ext_ref or Buffer_Rail in multiple Interconnect Models if the terminal is used as a reference node for I/O paths.

 A rail terminal may be in Interconnect Models with the following interface combinations: